Evaluation of post-hoc interpretability methods in time-series classification: Introduction

 Different definitions of what it means for a neural-network model to be interpretable have been formulated.
-Most of these definitions can be summarised under two categories: \textit{transparency} and \textit{post-hoc explanation}~\cite{lipton_mythos_2017}.
+Most of these definitions can be summarised under two categories: \textit{transparency} and \textit{post-hoc interpretability}~\cite{lipton_mythos_2017}.
 Transparency refers to how a model and its individual constituents work.
-Post-hoc explanation refers to how a trained model makes predictions and uses the input features it is given.
-In this work, we consider post-hoc explanation applied to time series classification, because it is seen as the key to meet recent regulatory requirements~\cite{ai_act} and translate current research efforts into real-world applications, especially in high risk areas, such as healthcare~\cite{shad_designing_2021}.
-Post-hoc explanation methods assign a relevance score to each feature of a sample reflecting its importance to the model for the classification task being performed.
+Post-hoc interpretability refers to how a trained model makes predictions and uses the input features it is given.
+In this work, we consider post-hoc interpretability applied to time series classification, because it is seen as a key to meet recent regulatory requirements~\cite{ai_act} and translate current research efforts into real-world applications, especially in high risk areas, such as healthcare~\cite{shad_designing_2021}.
+Post-hoc interpretability methods assign a relevance to each feature of a sample reflecting its importance to the model for the classification task being performed.
 The ability to express the specific features used by a neural network to classify a given sample can help humans assess the reliability of the classification produced and allows comparing the model's predictions with existing knowledge.
 It also provides a way to understand possible model's biases which could lead to the failure of the model in a real-world setting.